jigglepuff/StlOpenDataEtl/README.md

 This project aims to be the jumping off point for the OpenSTL Extract, Transform, and Load (ETL) pipeline.

+##  Developing

+The below notes assume that you've forked the repo to your account and have pulled down a clone of that fork.

+Note: This project has only been built on MacOS and Linux so far.
+Submit PRs with instructions on building / running in Windows (or whatever you use).

+### Get Python3

+If you don't have Python3 installed, you'll need to download it from the [Python website](https://www.python.org/downloads/) for your particular operating system.

+### Setup your Virtual Environment (venv)

+There are a lot of resources for doing this online, but I recommend the following (espeically if you're using VSCode):

+#### Virtual Environment

+1. From your locally cloned repo, run `python3 -m venv .venv`.
+This will create a .venv directory which contains all of the pieces for your local Python project.
+1. That's it.
+You've created a venv.

+#### Activating Virtual Environment

+1. Using the your favorite terminal or the terminal built-in to VSCode (which should pick up `.venv` automatically), run `source ./.venv/bin/activate`.
+This will do the magic of setting up your project in isolation from your global package manifest.
+1. Next, we need to get the dependencies for the project.
+You can do this by running `./make.py`.
+If you need to add dependencies, you can add them with `pip` as you normally would.
+Just make sure to run `./package.py` before committing back to the repo.

+#### Running The Application

+1. Run `python3 ./app.py`.

+#### Deactivating Virtual Environment

+1. Run `deactivate`.

 ## Components

 ### Fetcher